 In reality, the benefits of making your own stuff go far beyond saving a few bucks.
 DIY projects also foster family togetherness, self reliance, creative exploration, and a sense of accomplishment.

 If you are a frequent follower of our homemade endeavors you should know that I require homemade products to be easy to make.

 For us, difficult recipes requiring a lot of uncommon ingredients is simply not sustainable.
 So we seek to always adopt solutions that are easy to make and contain common ingredients (whenever possible), yet work extremely well.
 Today’s recipe will embody that product philosophy more so than any other.

 To make your own natural homemade deodorant, follow these simple steps:

-- purchase a bottle of grain ethyl alcohol, a.k.a. high proof liquor like Everclear, (we used to recommend isopropyl [rubbing] alcohol but do no longer because it can be toxic when used for long periods of time)
+- purchase a bottle of grain ethyl alcohol, a.k.a. high proof liquor like Everclear, or vodka, gin, etc. (we used to recommend isopropyl [rubbing] alcohol but do no longer because it can be toxic when used for long periods of time)

 - purchase a small refillable spray bottle (we use the 3oz variety commonly found in the personal product travel section) – approximately $1.00/bottle (buy glass spray bottles here)

 - pour the alcohol into the spray bottle